top of page

 5. Be Clear About Location & Flexibility

-In 2025, work flexibility is a non-negotiable for most engineers.
+Work flexibility is non-negotiable for most engineers.
 Be upfront about where and how they'll work:

 • Remote-first with optional access to Berlin and Dubai hubs